asapacsin/cross-culture-linguistic-analysis/README.md

 <img src="./results/plot.png" width="800">

-The detail analyse didn't find and pronoun use pattern that reflect collectivism.
-And also don't find strong evidence that the single form usage differ from the plural one on first personal pronoun.
-The investigation reveal the English content shown higher personal pronoun use as previous research find out, and this research also highlightened that the second personal pronoun use achieve significant higher ratio than English content.
+The detailed analysis didn't find a pronoun use pattern that reflects collectivism.
+And also don't find strong evidence that the single form usage differs from the plural one on the first personal pronoun.
+The investigation reveals that the English content showed higher personal pronoun use, as previous research found out, and this research also highlighted that the second-person pronoun use achieve significant higher ratio than the English content.
 <img src="./results/Pronoun used.png" width="800">

 ## File processing use case